schmurtzm/erlandplugins/README.md

 >
 > https://forums.slimdevices.com/showthread.php?109870-ANNOUNCE-Line-In-Button-Applet-for-Radio
 >
-> Have logs of the Squeezebox when executing functions :
+> Have Squeezebox logs when executing applets functions :
 >
 > activate remote admin on the squeezebox, SSH -> root/1234 , then to see logs : "tail -f /var/log/messages"
 >